What are the most spectacular roads in France?

 Col de Salèse is a high mountain pass at an elevation of 2,036m (6,679ft) above sea level, located in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region of France.

-Col de la Couillole is a high mountain pass at an elevation of 1.678m (5,495ft) above the sea level, located in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region of France.
-The road through the summit is the scenic Route des Grandes Alpes.
+Col de Caron is a high mountain pass at an elevation of 2.996m (9,829ft) above sea level, located in Orelle, a commune in the Savoie department of France.
+It's one of the highest roads of Europe.

 The legendary Col de la Madeleine is one of the greatest cycling climbs

-Col de la Madeleine is a high mountain pass at an elevation of 1,998m (6,555ft) above sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region of southeastern France.
-It’s one of the emblematic French Alps mountain passes.
+Col de la Madeleine is a high mountain pass at an elevation of 1,998m (6,555ft) above sea level, located in the Savoie department of France.
+It’s one of the most emblematic French Alps mountain passes.

 Pas de Peyrol is the highest road pass in the Massif Central

-Pas de Peyrol is a high mountain pass at an elevation of 1,589m (5,213ft) above sea level, located in the Cantal department in the Auvergne-Rhône-Alpes region of France.
+Pas de Peyrol is a high mountain pass at an elevation of 1,589m (5,213ft) above sea level, located in the Cantal department of France.

 A gravel road to Col de Cibieres in the Alps

-Col de Cibières is a high mountain pass at an elevation of 2,525m (8,284ft) above sea level, located in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region of France.
+Col de Cibières is a high mountain pass at an elevation of 2,525m (8,284ft) above sea level, located in the Hautes-Alpes department of France.

 Gorges du Guiers Vif is a balcony road in France

-Gorges du Guiers Vif is a highly picturesque canyon situated on the boundary between the Isère and Savoie departments, within the Auvergne-Rhône-Alpes region of France.
+Gorges du Guiers Vif is a very picturesque canyon located on the boundary between the Isère and Savoie departments of France.
 It is one of the famous French balcony roads.

 A bumpy scenic road to Lac de Roterel in the Alps